Contents at a glance

 What’s so unique about the cleaver is the fact that it’s extremely versatile.
 While most other kitchen knives are designed to do only one thing well, the Chinese cleaver can be used in many situations.
-It can be used for chopping, slicing thin pieces of vegetables, peeling or even deboning.
+It can be used for chopping, slicing thin pieces of vegetables, peeling, or even deboning.
 The flat surface of the blade is great for crushing garlic cloves.
-If you need to pound some meat, the spine of the blade can used for that.
+If you need to pound some meat, the spine of the blade can be used for that.

 Now if you are asking “Isn’t a boning knife better for deboning or isn’t a smaller knife better for peeling?” the answer is clear – yes they are better.
 But the Chinese cleaver can still be effectively used for these needs, and that’s what makes it great.